acrocat/EverLayout/docs/reading.md

 In the above example, EverLayout will use the ViewController as the View Environment and find `viewInLayout` as a property.
-During the build process it will add this view to the root, so this isn't something to worry about.
+During the build process it will add this view to the root.

 ```
 	let viewEnvironment : NSDictionary = [